MLDaily/MLDaily.github.io/_posts/2015-10-15-mapreduce.md

-Cluster computing itself comes with a number of challenges, like:
+Cluster computing comes with its own set of challenges.
+Some of them being:
 <ul >
-	<li ><strong>Node Failures,</strong> which check the persistency of each of the nodes.
-Node failure is possible at any moment and failures during long process computations might cost a lot.
-In order to remove this, we store the same data on multiple nodes such that copies of the same data are available and computation does not need to stop.</li>
+	<li ><strong>Node Failure-</strong>A scenario highly possible, and computationaly taxing.
+In order to prevent loss of data, we store the same data on multiple nodes.
+So that the redundant data is always available for compuatation.</li>
-	<li ><strong>Network Bottleneck.</strong> This is a problem with the connection speeds among two nodes or switches.
-This speed is limited and moving loads of data might take a lot of time.</li>
+	<li ><strong>Network Speed-</strong>Nodes are continuously transfering information(in huge amounts) among themselves.
+Thus, limited network speed can become a bottleneck as it uncessarliy adds to the overall quering time.</li>
-	<li ><strong>Distributed Programming.</strong> Now distributed programming requires a lot of background knowledge and could be hard to implement.
-For this we make a simple programming model which hides the complexity underneath.</li>
+	<li ><strong>Distributed Programming Paradigm-</strong>Writing highly optimised and accurate distributed alogirthms is tough.
+For it not only requires you to be an expert programmer, but to also have extensive knowledge about the underlying system.</li>
 </ul>

-These challenges are solved by using a <strong>Distributed File System</strong>.
-A Distributed File System requires writing data once and reading it as many times as is required.
-Usually it consists of these three components :
+These challenges have been effectiveky answered by the  <strong>Distributed File System(DFS)</strong>.
+DFS requires writing data once, and then reading it as and when required.
+Three main components of the DFS include:
 <ul >
-	<li ><strong>Chunk Servers</strong> serve as computational servers.
-A chunk is replicated about 2 to 3 times on different servers so as to avoid any loss of data.
-So, in a way, we are trying to move computation towards data for faster computation.</li>
+	<li ><strong>Chunk Servers-</strong> They act as computational servers.
+A chunk(a block of data) is replicated about 2 to 3 times on different servers so as to provide persistancy in the face of failure.
+In addition these nodes carry out the computation that is requested by the user.
+Instead of sending the data(larger in size) to user, we bring the user query(smaller in size)to the data.</li>
-	<li ><strong>The Master Node</strong> stores the metadata related to each server and assigns them tasks related to computation.</li>
+	<li ><strong>The Master Node-</strong>A node that stores the metadata related to each server, and assigns them tasks.
+It is the master node responsible for overall health of the DFS</li>
-	<li ><strong>Client Library</strong> keeps in contact with the master node to find the chunk server and connects directly to the chunk servers to access the data.</li>
+	<li ><strong>Client Libraries-</strong>A set APIs that contact with the master node to find the desired chunk server, and then connect directly to the chunk servers for read/write operations.</li>
 </ul>

 <br>